moll/js-standard-http-error/README.md

 that represents HTTP errors.
 You can then detect it with `instanceof` in error handling middleware and act accordingly.

+You can use StandardHttpError.js with any error code you like, standardized or not.
+They don't have to exist beforehand, so if you're living on the cutting edge, feel free to use `new HttpError(451, "Unavailable For Legal Reasons")`.

 Installing
 ----------